Battle of Dawmat al-Jandal: Battle

 The other and larger group — the clan of Wadi'a operating under Judi — came out at the same time as the group against Iyad, and made for Khalid, who stood back from the fort and deployed his army for battle.
 Seeing no move from Khalid's side, Judi decided to charge.
 He formed up his clan for battle and advanced to meet Khalid.
 The two forces were now very close.
 Then suddenly Khalid ordered a general attack and struck at Judi with the utmost violence and speed.
 In minutes they had collapsed.
 Judi was captured along with hundreds of his clansmen, while the rest, losing all cohesion and order, fled in panic towards the fort.
 The Arabs who had remained in the fort saw a horde rushing towards the gate of which at least half was Muslim.
 They closed the gate in the face of their comrades, and the clan of Wadi'a which had sallied out with Judi was locked out.
 Hundreds were made prisoner by the Muslims.
 The rest perished, some in the short violent battle and the rest in the pursuit to and the fighting at the gate.
 Khalid took Judi and his captive clansmen near the fort for all to see; on his order Judi and the captives were beheaded.

 The siege continued for a number of days.
 Then one day Khalid stormed the fort.
 The defenders put up such resistance as they could, but against the superb, battle-conditioned troops of Khalid they never had a chance.
 Most of the garrison was slaughtered, but women and children and many youths were taken captive.
-This happened in about the last week of August 633 A.D.
+This happened in about the last week of August 633 CE.